CampbellGroup/common/README.md

 ```

 Please note that you might have to change the LABRADHOST environmental variable after installation.
 For instructions on how to do this, look up on CampbellGroup wiki.

+To install the ok module, you need to go the software folder on the Campbell server and install the corresponding package.